emacsway/ascetic-ddd-python/docs/adr/0009-envelope-encryption.rst

   SQL queries cannot filter or index on payload fields.
 This is acceptable in event sourcing where projections handle query-side concerns.

+- **Safe algorithm migration**: DEK versioning allows switching to a new encryption algorithm without re-encrypting existing events.
+  New events use the latest DEK version; old events are decrypted with their original version (identified by the 4-byte prefix in the payload).

 - **Trade-off -- DEK lookup per stream**: each distinct stream requires a DEK lookup.
 The ``ICodecFactory`` closure caches codecs by